Little Known Tricks for Congested Skin

 A facial is a wonderful treatment for your skin and can help extract the toxins and build-up that cause skin congestion.
 It might seem like just a "want" or an extra expense, but you will be surprised at how much brighter and less clogged your skin looks after a facial.

-How often should you get a facial?
-A good rule of thumb is once every four to six weeks.
+If you’re wondering how often you should get a facial, a good rule of thumb is once every four to six weeks.

 If you don't have the ability to go for a facial, an at-home clay mask, as mentioned above, is a superb alternative for drawing out impurities in your skin and helping prevent it too.

 - Watch and wash what touches your skin!

 Our final, but certainly not least important, step to rid congested skin is keeping anything that touches the skin on your face clean, and we mean extra clean.
 Regularly wash face towels, pillowcases, and make-up brushes.
 These can all contribute to your pores being clogged up and congesting your skin.

 Never forget to avoid touching your face at all costs!
 If you must, be sure you always do so with clean and freshly washed hands.

 ALSO READ: How to Get Rid of Textured Skin

 After decongesting skin, you can get back to your normal skincare or grooming routines.
 That is, with the proper precautions taken of course!
 You don’t want to fall down the same path to congested skin again.

 If you’re wondering specifically how long to wait to wax after decongesting skin, the answer really depends on your skin and hair type - best to ask your esthetician for the most accurate advice.